MichaCo/DnsClient.NET/README.md

 `dotnet run google.com ANY` to query for google.com

-If not otherwise specified, it uses the DNS server configured for your local network adapter, to specify a different server, use the `-s` switch, e.g.
+If nothing else is specified, it uses the DNS server configured for your local network adapter.
+To specify a different server, use the `-s` switch, for example:

 `dotnet run -s 8.8.8.8 google.com` to use the public google name server.